Understanding the Federal Estate Tax and Its Changes

 We’re Here to Help

-At Troyer & Good, PC, we help individuals and families with estates of all sizes understand and take advantage of the law to protect their assets and plan for the future.
+At Troyer & Good, PC, we help individuals and families with estates of all sizes understand and take advantage of many areas of the law to protect their assets and plan for the future.
 Whether your estate is $150,000 or $15 million, we’re here to help you define your legacy.

-If you have questions about how this new estate tax law affects you—or if you want to make sure your current plan is still working as intended—schedule a consultation on-line or give us a call at 260-440-3241.
-We’re here to help you take the next right step.
+If you have questions about how the estate tax law affects you—or if you want to make sure your current plan is still working as intended—schedule a consultation online or give us a call at 260-440-3241.
+We’re here to help you take the next right step for your loved ones.